 The cost of solar is typically measured in dollars per watt of power installed.
-In NYC, the average price of systems larger than 25 kilowatts was \$4.66 per watt in 2014, meaning a 25-kilowatt project would cost \$116,500 before incentives, depreciation, and tax credits are accounted for - which can reduce the net cost by more than 80%.
-However, this average price obscures large variation in prices between boroughs and individual projects.
+In NYS, the average price of systems 25-100 kilowatts is \$5.11 per watt year-to-date in August 2015, while the median project in this size range costs \$3.50 per watt.
+This means a 25-kilowatt project would typically cost between \$128,000 and \$87,500 before incentives, depreciation, and tax credits are accounted for - which can reduce the net cost by more than 80%.
+However, this average price obscures large variation in prices in different regions across the state and on individual projects.

 There are numerous factors unique to a given multifamily building that will affect the price, so it often easier to think about payback time until you obtain a quote from a contractor.
 Payback periods of 5-10 years are typical for buildings able to utilize all tax credits, and some buildings can even see quicker paybacks.
 If your building's owners or tenant-shareholders are unable to monetize tax credits, the payback will likely be closer to 15-20 years.
-However, thirdparty ownership financing models, such as power purchase agreements and leases, can help to utilize tax credits and provide immediate savings but the overall lifetime savings to the building owners/tenant-shareholders will be less than if the solar array is purchased outright.
+However, third-party ownership financing models, such as power purchase agreements and leases, can help to utilize tax credits and provide immediate savings but the overall lifetime savings to the building owners/tenant-shareholders will be less than if the solar array is purchased outright.
 If your building is managed by a company that controls several buildings, installing solar on the entire portfolio can often save costs and reduce the payback time.